dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 -  `public`, `private` - allows or forbids caching in public caches (proxy servers, etc).
 This is an important directive because it allows securing private content that should be available only for specific users.
--  `no-cache` - disables caching that makes client perform a request to the origin server.
+-  `no-cache` - disables caching that makes a client to perform a request to the origin server.
--  `max-age` - time in seconds after that cache is considered stale.
+-  `max-age` - after that time (in seconds) cache is considered stale.

 ### Last-Modified & Etag

-HTTP protocol provides more sophisticated caching capabilities which allow verifying data freshness by the server with conditional requests.
+HTTP protocol provides more complicated caching capabilities which allow verifying data freshness by the server with conditional requests.
 To make this capabilities work server should provide one or both of the following headers:

 -  `Last-Modified` - date and time of last resource modification,
 -  `Etag` - resource version identifier (hash or version number)

-After that, on following requests client should provide `If-Modified-Since` and `If-None-Match` headers.
+After that, client should provide `If-Modified-Since` and `If-None-Match` headers on following requests.
-Server checks if the resource wasn't changed since the last request and return 304 response without the body.
+Server checks if the resource wasn't changed since the last request and returns 304 response without the body.
-This allows performing repeated resource loading only if it was changed and save time and server resources by that.
+This allows to perform repeated resource that loads only if it was changed.
+In this way it saves time and server resources.

-Besides caching, described above capabilities is used to precondition checking in unsafe requests (POST, PUT, etc).
+Besides caching, described capabilities are used to precondition checking in unsafe requests (POST, PUT, etc).
-But this goes beyond the topic of this guide.
+But this is beyond the topic of this guide.

 Django provides several ways to control `ETag` and `Last-Modified` headers.
-The most simple one is to use `ConditionalGetMiddleware`.
-This middleware adds `Etag` header base on view response to all GET requests.
+The simplest one is to use `ConditionalGetMiddleware`.
+This middleware based on view response adds `Etag` header to all GET requests.
 Also, it checks request headers and returns 304 if the resource wasn't changed.

 This approach has several drawbacks:

--  middleware works on all views of the project, that isn't always necessary,
+-  middleware is applied to all views of the project, that sometimes isn't necessary,
 -  it generates full response to get resource version, that requires lots of server resources,
 -  it works only for GET requests.

-There is a more accurate approach, you should use `condition` view decorator, that allows specifying custom functions to generate `Etag` and/or `Last-Modified` headers.
-In this functions, you can use a more effective approach of detecting resource version.
-You can just request one field from the database without the need to generate a full response.
+There is more accurate approach, you should use `condition` view decorator, that allows specifying custom functions to generate `Etag` and/or `Last-Modified` headers.
+In this functions, you can use more effective approach of detecting resource version.
+You can just request one field from the database with no need to generate a full response.

 ```python